 The more equipment is being used, the more time is required to set them up, especially for a high-end photoshoot using flash.
 The clients have to be patient.

 Testing of light for every change of position/ angle or to create different effect

 For every step the model moves or rotates, the amount of light hitting his or her face may change.
 Therefore, the photographer has to take some time to test the lighting again to ensure the best quality work possible.
 Whereas, the photographer may also wish to change the effect by playing with the lighting.

 All these require understanding and patience from the model.

 Different photographers have different styles of posing models

 Some photographers have specific poses in mind that they want the models to achieve, while others may prefer freestyle.

 Since I usually work with non-professional models, I usually go for freestyle posing as it's achievable by everyone.
 Moreover, this will help to keep my models looking more natural while involving their creativity, which will be more unique.
 Of course, I will guide them along and help them to make improvements.

 Expect only one good photograph out of 40-50 shots for portraiture

 The client should focus on the quality and not the number (quantity) of good photographs.

 It may take 40-50 shots just to get one good photograph, depending a lot on the client's performance.
 If the client isn't a professional model, he or she should set lower expectations, especially for a freestyle photoshoot.

 Good background doesn't ensure good photographs for portraiture

 During the photoshoot, the client may see a background that he or she loves.
 However, it doesn't necessarily mean that the photograph will turn out well when using it.
 For example, the angle of the natural light at that time may not be suitable for the shot.

-The client should take the advice of the photographer to ensure a more fruitful photoshoot by utilizing the booked time on ideas that will likely work better.
+The client should take the advice of the photographer to ensure a more fruitful photoshoot by utilising the booked time on ideas that will likely work better.